 The Need for Update Tax Guidance

 Furthermore, having updated crypto tax guidance in the US would go a long way in making the tracking of crypto transactions easier for users.
-The last guidance on the topic dates back to 2014.
-As you can imagine, with the sheer mass of innovation since that time in the crypto realm, Americans need a new and relevant framework.
+The last guidances on the topic were in 2014 and then one in 2019 that really only talked about forks.
+As you can imagine, with the sheer mass of innovation happening in the crypto realm, Americans need a new and relevant framework.
 The IRS could have less bitcoin evasion problems with clear guidelines.

-With all that to sink in, let’s leave off with a few quotables from the extensive slideshow, as well as some independent experts:
+With all that to sink in, let’s leave off with a few quotes from the extensive slideshow, as well as some independent experts:

 “If it becomes clear that the subject of an investigation owns bitcoin, all wallet addresses and balances should be identified.” – IRS Crimes Unit Presentation